Music and Motherhood: Europe

 Following our past and ongoing research around group singing interventions for postpartum depression in the UK, we also want to know how such an intervention may need to be adapted to benefit women in other countries and different cultural contexts.

-This project therefore focuses on exploring the feasibility of implementation and perceived impact of a 10-week group singing intervention for new mothers in Romania and Denmark eliciting signs of postpartum depression.
+This project therefore focuses on exploring the feasibility of implementation and perceived impact of a 10-week group singing intervention for new mothers in Romania, Denmark and Italy eliciting signs of postpartum depression.

-Data are being collected from up to 48 women with a score ≥10 on the Edinburgh Postnatal Depression Scale (EPDS) participating in a 10-week group singing intervention, as well as a range of project stakeholders.
-We are looking at:
+Data was collected from up to 48 women with a score ≥10 on the Edinburgh Postnatal Depression Scale (EPDS) participating in a 10-week group singing intervention, as well as a range of project stakeholders.
+We looked at:

 1. Feasibility of implementation: assessed through qualitative data (e.g., focus groups, interviews) and quantitative data (e.g., the Feasibility of Intervention Measure [FIM]).